 I worked in the aerospace engineering department of SENER Ingeniería y Sistemas S.A., an engineering company located outside Madrid involved in fields ranging from civil engineering to shipbuilding.
 My work was the optimization of airfoils, which means that I worked with an algorithm to achieve the best possible reaction force on objects such as space shuttle wings.
 I liked my work not only because it was interesting and challenging but more so because my boss, a part-time professor at a local university, was someone from whom I could learn a great deal.

 The mood of the office was very relaxed-typically Spanish from what I could tell-and the people were all very pleasant.
 While some IAESTE internships have a foreign language requirement, my boss and most of the other workers in the office spoke excellent English, so I didn't actually use my Spanish very much on the job.

 I think that this experience, which has enriched me both personally and professionally, will prove to be one of the best investments I ever made.
-One of my aerospace engineering professors, Dr. David Allen, took his first trip abroad as an IAESTE intern 30 years ago and has been abroad every year since.
-He now runs the Engineering Study Abroad program at Texas A&M. He says his IAESTE experience changed his life, and he feels that IAESTE has much to offer all young engineers.
+One of my aerospace engineering professors took his first trip abroad as an IAESTE intern 30 years ago and has been abroad every year since.
+He has run the Engineering Study Abroad program at Texas A&M. He says his IAESTE experience changed his life, and he feels that IAESTE has much to offer all young engineers.